Energy label for tyres

 Safety: TCS tests have shown that, as a tyre’s tread depth decreases, the braking distance on a wet road lengthens considerably, especially at speeds above 80 km/h.
 For both winter and summer tyres, the legally required minimum tread depth is 1.6 mm.
 TCS recommends a minimum tread depth of 4 mm for winter tyres and 3 mm for summer tyres.

-Easy measurement method: insert a one Swiss franc piece into the tyre tread.
+Easy measurement method: Insert a one Swiss franc piece into the tyre tread.
 If the pedestal on which Helvetia is standing is not visible, the tyre has sufficient residual tread for another summer season.

 What is the correct tyre pressure?